jrehor/kcc/README.md

 It is not a stretch to define the typing discipline of k as a good compromise between strong and weak.
 It gets pretty strict when it has to, but also agrees that duck typing and type coersion have their moments too — especially when done right, which in k they are.

 Seeing is believing, but before we see some examples, the first thing you need to know about types in k is that they are divided into two broad classes: **vector types** and **scalar types**.
-That is, a vector of with a single element, say, 42, does not have the same type as an atom of the same value.
-Besides, since functions and any other things in k are first-class assignable values, they have their place in the type system too, and those are **special types**.
+That is, a vector of with a single element, say, 42, is not the same type as atom of the same value.
+Finally, since functions and some other things in k are assignable values, they have their place in the type system too, and those are **special types**.

-The operator to obtain the type of something in k is `@`.
+The operator to obtain the type of something is `@`.

 ```q
  @42         /int atom